Condri

 For example, if you normally Google symptoms when you feel anxious, an ERP exercise might have you notice the urge to Google, sit with the uncertainty, and not check.
 Over time, your brain learns that you can handle uncertainty without checking, and the anxiety decreases.

-This approach achieves response rates of 51–63% for health anxiety .
+Randomised controlled trials show ERP achieves response rates of 51–63% for health anxiety (Weck et al., 2015) .

 cbt